Balancingrock/SwifterSockets/README.md

 In this subdirectory you will find an xcode project.
 Double click that project to open it.
 Once open, build the project.
 This will create a SwifterSockets.framework.

+If -for whatever reason- you have to regenerate the xcode project ($ swift package generate-xcodeproj) then be sure to set the `Defines Module` to 'yes' in the `Build Settings` before creating the framework.
+(Otherwise the import of the framework in another project -as described below- won't work)

 In the project that will use SwifterSockets, add the SwifterSockets.framework by opening the `General` settings of the target and add the SwifterSockets.framework to the `Embedded Binaries`.

-In the swift source code import SwifterSockets by "import SwifterSockets" at the top of the file.
+In the Swift source code import SwifterSockets by "import SwifterSockets" at the top of the file.

 # Version history